 Vishay Precision (VPG)

-Vishay Precision is up against the odds.
+Vishay Precision is in for a bumpy ride.
 Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team

 1. News